marcosantonocito/middy-cognito-permission/README.md

 [![GitHub version](https://badge.fury.io/gh/santonocito%2Fmiddy-cognito-groups-authorizer.svg)](https://badge.fury.io/gh/santonocito%2Fmiddy-cognito-groups-authorizer)

 Amazon Cognito user pools enables you to create and manage groups, add users to groups, and remove users from groups.
 You can use these groups to create collections of users and manage their permissions.
 This middleware checks for the user’s groups permission and authorizes user requests.

+This middleware can be used in combination with [`httpErrorHandler`](#httperrorhandler) to automatically return the right response to the user.

 ## Install